Canada Warbler, Kilbaha, Co Clare (Michael O'Keefe).

-On Saturday the 7th October, at two o'clock in the morning, I set off with Owen Foley on the longest journey to see a bird I've been on since coming to Ireland five years ago.
-A long-staying Snowy Owl (and a recently arrived Red-eyed Vireo) on The Mullet, County Mayo, northwest Ireland, had enticed me into the kind of overnight six-hour journey that used to be bread and butter for me in my British twitching period from 1984 to 1993.
+On Saturday 7 October, at 2 am, I set off with Owen Foley on the longest journey to see a bird I've been on since coming to Ireland five years ago.
+A long-staying Snowy Owl (and a recently arrived Red-eyed Vireo) on The Mullet, County Mayo, north-west Ireland, had enticed me into the kind of overnight six-hour journey that used to be bread and butter for me in my British twitching period from 1984-1993.
 Snowy Owl is a bird I hadn't seen since a young male on Shetland brought up the 350th bird on my life list some 20 years ago.
 Despite their occasional appearance in New Jersey, USA, I hadn't managed to see one in my five winters over there, and I felt it was time I arranged to see another individual of this truly outstanding species.

 We got to Blacksod, Belmullet, home of former Shetland birder Dave Suddaby, for soon after first light, and easily found the location to begin looking for the owl.
 The bird itself proved harder to find.
 There was a stark bleakness to the landscape of this part of the world, augmented by a wind of breathtaking velocity and a series of mighty squalls, which soon had us stumbling back to the car in a great hurry.
 I opened the passenger door to step inside and the wind whipped it shut with such force that I hadn't time to get out of the way before it crashed into the side of my face, cutting an inch-long wound across my eyebrow that had me mopping up blood for fully 20 minutes.
 Owen declined to go outdoors a second time, so we set off instead in search of the Red-eyed Vireo that had been around for two days.